jeevanjoseph/stats201/README.md

     - The following statistics can be calculated.
       - Somer's D, Gamma, Tau-A, C (Concordant statistic)
       - Larger values for these statistics indicate a better fitting model.
-- The Odds Ratio table shows the odds ratio and the confidence limits of the odds ratio should not include 1 to be significant.
+- **The Odds Ratio** table shows the odds ratio and the confidence limits of the odds ratio should not include 1 to be significant.
+  - Odds ratios depend on the `UNITS` statement in the `PROC LOGISTIC`.
+If a `UNITS` statement is provided, then the default option should also be provided because any predictors without an explicit `UNITS` set will be exacluded from the set.
+  - Odds ratios measure how much a one unit change in the predictor changes the odds of the response (p(response)/1-p(response) ).
+  - The confidence limits of the the Odds Ratio has 1, then the predictor is not significant or does not change the odds of the response significantly.
+  - Ex: in a `MODEL genuine_product(event='1') = price`,  If the odds ratio for a $100 increase in price is 1.07, that means that there is a 7% increase in the odds that the item is genuine for every $100 increase in price.
+Odds ratio does not show the change in logit or probability (though these can be calculated).
+- **Analysis of maximum likelihood estimates**
+  - This table shows the parameter estimates for the model
+  - The Chi-squares values and the p-values are also shown
+  - The insignificant predictors will have an insignificant P value
+  - The most powerful predictors are found by looking at the **Standardized Estimate** column, where the rank order of the absolute value of the standardized estimate will yeild this order.

 Sample :